 - Read the Declaration of Independence and the Bill of Rights.
 Talk about why the writers decided to write what they did.
 Let your children pretend they are staring their own country and create their own framework of rights and responsibilities.

-- Take children with you when you vote and talk about why the process is important.
+- Take children with you if you vote in person or explain voting by mail.
+Talk about why the voting process is essential.

 - Make a family tree.
 Talk about relatives who serve in the armed forces, past and present.
 Talk about ancestors and why they chose to immigrate to the United States.
 Personalizing history makes it more relevant.